Bronya-Rand/reimagined-couscous/WORLDINFO.md

 ### World Info

 > Do note that some of these world books may be incomplete or serve as a partial World Book for some characters.
 As Hoyo updates their games, some of these lorebooks might be missing some details within them.
-Please bear with me as I update them.

-> **For TavernAI/Agnaistic/KoboldAI Lite/Ooba/Old SillyTavern Users:** Due to a new ST World Info format, these world infos are incompatible with the rest of the frontends.
-Please ask your frontend devs (or update SillyTavern) to add support to the new values in ST.
+Please contact me if you wish one lorebook should be updated (excluding the Honkai Star Rail World Book).

 - [Final Fantasy XIV](./world-info/Eorzea.json)